lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

   Its size (called N, in bits) is defined by each Profile for each Rule ID.

   This field conveys information about the progress in the sequence of tiles being transmitted by SCHC Fragment messages.
-  For example, it can contain a truncated, efficient representation of a larger-sized tile number.
+  For example, it can contain a partial, efficient representation of a larger-sized tile number.
   The description of the exact use of the FCN field is left to each SCHC F/R mode.
   However, two values are reserved for special purposes.
 They help control the SCHC F/R process: